-\Data are only available through September 2021, and are preliminary and may be subject to change.
-Deaths in the figure above include the following: accidental poisonings, intentional self poisonings, assault by drug poisonings, and drug poisioning of undetermined intent where any of the following substances contributed to the cause of death: opium, heroin, natural and semi-synthetic opioids, methadone, synthetic opioids, and other/unspecified opioids.
+Data for 2021 are preliminary and may be subject to change.
+The data above are from the Nevada Electronic Death Registry System (EDRS) and include the following: accidental poisonings, intentional self poisonings, assault by drug poisonings, and drug poisioning of undetermined intent for any of the following opioid-related substances contributed to the cause of death: opium, heroin, natural and semi-synthetic opioids, methadone, synthetic opioids, and other/unspecified opioids.